[My GPS track: start at the ferry terminal on the mainland, clockwise around the island, 18.4 nm]

 The entrance to Gig Harbor is remarkably narrow.
 If you didn't know where you were going you could miss it completely.

 On the way home I came close to this tug towing a barge.
 A powerboater drifting next to me advised me over his loudspeaker that I should go ahead and cross in front of the tug.
 I could make it, he said, because he calculated that I was doing about 5 knots.
-Needless to say, I didn't take his advice.
-Some time ago I realized that all powerboaters fall into one of two categories: idiot or asshole.
-Hard to say which one this guy fit into.
+I decided against taking his advice.